standardhealth/cimpl-doc/docs/cimpl6Reference.md

     DiastolicPressure 1..1
 ```

-!!! note "The collective cardinality of all inclusions must fit within the field, i.e. if you are including 3 distinct elements, then the field must have a maximum cardinality greater than `3` (like `*`)."
+>**Note:** "The collective cardinality of all inclusions must fit within the field, i.e. if you are including 3 distinct elements, then the field must have a maximum cardinality greater than `3` (like `*`)."

 ## Array Population